 If «Customer Name»’s Submitted Schedule would otherwise have amounts in fractional megawatts-per-hour, «Customer Name» shall vary its hourly amounts by one megawatt in some hours so that over the course of the applicable month the amounts as scheduled in whole megawatts sum to the appropriate total.
 If «Customer Name»’s Dedicated Resource amounts are less than one megawatt-per-hour in any Diurnal period of a month, then «Customer Name» shall schedule one megawatt starting with the first hour of the Diurnal period of that month, and schedule one megawatt in each subsequent hour of the Diurnal period until the appropriate amount has been scheduled for that Diurnal period of such month.

+3.8 Renewable Energy Certificates

+BPA shall transfer Renewable Energy Certificates (RECs), or their successors, to <<Customer Name>> in accordance with Exhibit H.